Checkmk/ansible-collection-checkmk.general/docs/hosts_lookup.rst

         <div class="ansible-option-cell">

-      The base url of your Checkmk server.
+      URL of the Checkmk server

       .. raw:: html